 Spotlight Items

-Building gears-level models is expensive - often prohibitively expensive.
-Black-box approaches are usually cheaper and faster.
-But black-box approaches rarely generalize - they need to be rebuilt when conditions change, don’t identify unknown unknowns, and are hard to build on top of.
+Gear-level models are expensive - often prohibitively expensive.
+Black-box approaches are usually much cheaper and faster.
+But black-box approaches rarely generalize - they're subject to Goodhart, need to be rebuilt when conditions change, don't identify unknown unknowns, and are hard to build on top of.
 Gears-level models, on the other hand, offer permanent, generalizable knowledge which can be applied to many problems in the future, even if conditions shift.

 Load More